jasonwebb/reaction-diffusion-playground/README.md

 This map is inspired by the [work of Robert Munafo](http://mrob.com/pub/comp/xmorphia/).

 ### Seed pattern
 Choose a pattern to use in the first frame of the simulation to seed the reaction.
+Each pattern has some additional options you can play with for different effects.

-Also provides a button to reset the simulation with the selected pattern as the first frame (same exact thing as pressing the `r` key).
+Also provides buttons to reset the simulation with the selected pattern or clear the canvas completely.

 ### Rendering style
 Control how the chemical concentration data is translated into visuals.